Gifted and Talented Education (GATE)

 How is a GATE class different than a general education class?

-In GATE classrooms, instruction is differentiated.
+In both GATE magnet and Cluster classrooms, instruction is differentiated.
 Differentiation does not mean more of the same work.
 Rather, it is an extension of the core curriculum.
 Four popular ways to accomplish this differentiation are acceleration, adding depth, increasing complexity, and providing opportunities for novelty.
 While the same district adopted textbooks are used, additional materials are incorporated to enhance the curriculum.
 Instructional decisions are made by the classroom teacher based on the needs of the students in the class.
+Although each classroom is unique teachers will use common strategies such as Sandra Kaplan's Depth and Complexity icons and Habits of Scholarliness.

 What if we want our GATE identified student to stay at their home school?